 The best option for this use-case is to run AI inference in real-time at the Edge: Analyze the data where it is being generated!
 And only communicate key data points to the cloud backend for data aggregation and further analysis.

 Hence, the most powerful way to deliver scalable AI vision applications is by using the latest Edge AI hardware and accelerators that are optimized for on-device AI inferencing.
-Edge or on-device AI is based on analyzing video streams in real-time with pre-trained models that are deployed to edge devices that are connected to a camera.
+Edge or on-device AI is based on analyzing video streams in real-time with pre-trained models deployed to edge devices connected to a camera.

-Considering the rapid growth of AI inference capabilities in Edge AI hardware platforms (Intel NUC, Intel NCS, Nvidia Jetson, ARM Ethos), transferring the processing requirements from Cloud to Edge becomes a very attractive option for a wide range of businesses.
+Considering the rapid growth of AI inference capabilities in Edge AI hardware platforms (Intel NUC, Intel NCS, Nvidia Jetson, ARM Ethos), transferring the processing requirements from Cloud to Edge becomes a desirable option for a wide range of businesses.